Lori Loughlin’s Friends Are Keeping Their Distance Amid College Admissions Scandal, Per ‘Us’

 However the actress just isn’t losing friends over the scandal, she has also lost all of her beloved jobs.

-As previously reported by The Inquisitr, Lori Loughlin has been fired from The Hallmark Channel, where she starred in many movies for the network, and on the popular TV series, When Calls The Heart.
+As previously reported by The Inquisitr, Loughlin has been fired from The Hallmark Channel, where she starred in many movies for the network, and on the popular TV series, When Calls The Heart.
 She’s also been axed from the fifth and final season of Fuller House on Netflix, where she plays the fan favorite character of Aunt Becky.

 JUST IN: Netflix's "Fuller House" drops Lori Loughlin after college admissions scandal: report https://t.co/yWAjgjWeY4 pic.twitter.com/dqxl4x1t6b